Home Canning Instructions - A Girl's Guide to Easy Canning and Preserving

 The around the world section covers appetizers, soups and stews, main dishes, side dishes, desserts and condiments.
 Recipes for a simple Boeuf Bourguignon, Korean Kimchi, Baked Beans, Tomato Barbecue Sauce or a Tex-Mex Vegetarian Chili are here, to name but a few.

-A nice addition to this home canning instructions publication, which is a must for any how-to book, is the accompanying video.
-Here you will not only learn the basics of canning take place, but the first episode is an interesting way of making an award winning apple sauce that is made using 3 different types of apples that the presenter doesn’t divulge, but it is made without peeling the skins.
 Instead a Victorio food strainer is used that mills the apples and spits apple sauce out one side and discards the peels at the other.
 This is a very handy gadget, for those too who want to make tomato sauce.
 Of course if you don’t have one of these ‘must have’ gadgets then you will have to spend time removing all the skins first.

 So, would you like a peep of what is inside this book?
-I thought you would, so here is the canning recipe for Naturally Sweet Strawberry Jam by Paula Pentel, the lady who has won awards at county state fairs for her Apple Sauce recipe, as well as others.
+I thought you would!
+So here is the canning recipe for Naturally Sweet Strawberry Jam by Paula Pentel, the lady who has won awards at county state fairs for her Apple Sauce recipe, as well as others.
 If you want to learn more about that particular recipe, then you will have to buy the book.
 But here is her recipe for strawberry jam.

 Makes 5 pints (2.41 l)